balenaucigasa/Gems-of-War/README.md

-# Gems-of-War, v8.1a Update, September 20, 2024
+# Gems-of-War, v8.4 Update, March 19, 2025

-↳ kill one or all enemy and more surprises
+↳ BOOM -> kill one or all enemy and more surprises

 Get Full Mana for ALL at START // start with full mana

-No Mana Cost
+No Need Mana

-You get more Souls

-You get more Gold

-You get +3 Gems

-You get +5 Gold Keys
+Get Extra Turn

+Reward.AddSouls

+Reward.AddGold to 3 Gems